BioBoost/mobile-development-for-android/assignments/week_2.md

 Create a new activity and add a WebView to it.
 Add to code to the `onCreate()` callback to handle the URL passed in the intent.
 Next add an intent filter to the activity so it can function as a browser.

 Try it out.
 Does it come up as an option when you click the link in your about activity?

+## Assignment - Touch location

+Add two TextViews to your main activity that display the last touch location of the user inside your activity.

+Make use of the correct touch event.